 The producers of “Life’s About to Get Good,” Twain’s first single from Now, are Matthew Koma and Ron Aniello.
 On the record, she also worked with Jake Gosling and Jacquire King, and co-produced herself.

-An interesting footnote: While doing press for Now, however, Twain has shared that she and Prince had been talking about working together prior to his death.
+However, an interesting footnote: While doing press for Now, Twain shared that she and Prince had been talking about working together prior to his death.

-An April 25 press release confirmed that “Life’s About to Get Good” is Twain’s first single from her new album; Twain tells Taste of Country Nights that her son helped pick it.
+An April 25 press release confirmed that “Life’s About to Get Good” would be Twain’s first single from Now; Twain tells Taste of Country Nights that her son helped pick it.
 The singer debuted her new single during her headlining set at the 2017 Stagecoach Country Music Festival on April 29; the song is also being used in an ad for NBC’s 2018 Winter Olympics coverage.